 How do I get an appointment?

-Children can be referred to our services by their GP or the consultant at their local hospital.
-For information about getting or making a referral, see our referrals page.
+You can ask your child's GP or hospital consultant to refer you.
+For information about getting or making a referral, see our rheumatology referrals page.

 Before your appointment